dmbaturin/baturin.org/site/blog/js-like-its-2006.md

 They also provide a plugin for JS minification, named &ldquo;tinyify&rdquo;.

 Let's install them: `npm install browserify tinyify`.
 If you use `npm -g` for a global install, then `browserify` command will become available
-However, you can as well run it directly from the module dir/
+However, you can as well run it directly from the module dir.

 ```
 $ ./node_modules/browserify/bin/cmd.js -o toml.js -p tinyify ./toml_browser.js